Aircraft Mechanic Schools in Mississippi

 Each includes an oral, written, and practical segment.

-After working for 3 years as an aircraft mechanic with basic certification, candidates in Mississippi may pursue the Inspection Authorized credential for more advanced duties.
+After 3 years of experience as an aircraft mechanic with basic certification, candidates in Mississippi may pursue the Inspection Authorization (IA) credential for more advanced duties.

 Top Aircraft Mechanic Schools in Mississippi

-The following are some of the top trading programs for future aircraft mechanics in Mississippi.
+The following are some of the top training programs for future aircraft mechanics in Mississippi.

 #Mississippi